2020PB/police-brutality/all-locations.md

 An officer tackles a protestor who is walking home.
 The officer screams "put your hands behind your head" twice and then "stop resisting" twice; the protestor responds "I'm not".
 The officer yells "put your hands behind your head" several times, and the protestor responds "I'm trying".

-tags: beat, arrest, inhumane-treatment, threaten, tackle
+tags: beat, arrest, inhumane-treatment, threaten, tackle, protestor

 id: az-phoenix-1